eloimoliner/CQTdiff/README.md

 Official repository of the paper:

-> E. Moliner, V. Välimäki and J. Lehtinen, "Solving audio inverse problems with a diffusion model", submitted to IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Rhodes, Greece May, 2023
+> E. Moliner,J. Lehtinen and V. Välimäki, "Solving audio inverse problems with a diffusion model", submitted to IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Rhodes, Greece May, 2023

 Listen to our [audio samples](http://research.spa.aalto.fi/publications/papers/icassp23-cqt-diff/)